WiiMart/WiiSOAP/README.md

 # WiiSOAP
-A SOAP Server, designed specifically to handle Wii Shop Channel SOAP.
-Slowly in development.
+WiiSOAP is a server designed specifically to handle Wii Shop Channel SOAP - more specifically, that of the ECommerce library.
-> WiiSOAP is being rewritten in the future, therefore Pull Requests may be ignored.
+Ideally, one day this will become feature complete enough to handle other titles utilizing EC, such as DLCs or other purchases.

+It aims to implement everything necessary to provide title tickets, manage authentication, and everything between.

+> Note that this software is still in development.
+The schema ma

-## What's the difference between this repo and that other SOAP repo?
+## What's the difference between this repo and [that other SOAP repo](https://github.com/OpenShopChannel/Open-Shop-SOAP)?
 This is the SOAP Server Software.
-The other repository only has the communication templates between a Wii and WSC's server.
+The other repository, [Open-Shop-SOAP](https://github.com/OpenShopChannel/Open-Shop-SOAP), holds templates of communication between a Wii and WSC's server.

 # Changelog
 Versions on this software are based on goals. (e.g 0.2 works towards SQL support.
 0.3 works towards NUS support, etc.)

 ## 0.3.x Tanuki
 ### 0.3.0
-- Migrates to using PostgreSQL
+- Migrate to using PostgreSQL
 - Add routes and XML niceties
 - Implement most routes